 Dancers’ Auditory Perception of Microtiming Deviations Within Drum Grooves

-The purpose of this descriptive study is to investigate the differences in microtiming discrimination, or the perception of rhythmic fluctuations at the millisecond level, between dancers, percussionists, and participants inexperienced in formal musical or dancing instruction.
+The purpose of this descriptive study is to investigate the differences in microtiming discrimination – perception of rhythmic fluctuations at the millisecond level – between dancers, percussionists, and business students.
 Many popular musical genres have established grooves or feels, and experienced dancers express those grooves through movement.
-It is the researcher’s hypothesis that experienced dancers will be more sensitive to microtiming deviations within their preferred musical style compared to inexperienced participants.
 This study aims to produce correlative data that can provide insight for music educators when teaching music of different styles in their classroom.
 This study may help provide evidence supporting the use of popular music, multicultural music, and movement or dancing in the classroom so that students receive a well-rounded music education.
+I hypothesized that the discrimination accuracy of the dancers would be in between that of the percussionists and the business students.
+A sub-hypothesis included that experienced dancers will be more sensitive to microtiming deviations within their preferred musical style compared to inexperienced participants.

 The research questions addressed in this study include:

-1. How do dancers’ auditory perception of microtiming deviations in drum grooves in various styles of music differ from percussionists and participants inexperienced in formal musical or dancing instruction?
+- How do dancers’ auditory perception of microtiming deviations in drum grooves in various styles of music differ from percussionists and business students?

-Groove can be defined as the innate feeling of wanting to move some part of your body along with the music (Davies, Madison, Silva, & Gouyon, 2013).
+Groove is defined as the innate feeling of wanting to move some part of your body along with the music (Davies, Madison, Silva, & Gouyon, 2013).
 Music cognition researchers have documented the neurological relationship between movement and musical rhythms (Bengtsson et al., 2009; Grahn & Brett, 2007; Leow, Parrott, & Grahn, 2014; Loehr & Palmer, 2009; Thaut, 2009; Thaut, Trimarchi, & Parsons, 2014; Trainor et al., 2009; Witek et al., 2014).
-It has also been established that percussionists have a higher rhythmic sensitivity than nonmusicians (Davies, Madison, Silva, & Gouyon, 2013; Rammsayer & Altenmüller, 2006; Rammsayer, Buttkus, & Altenmüller, 2012).
+Researchers have shown that percussionists have a higher rhythmic sensitivity than nonmusicians (Davies, Madison, Silva, & Gouyon, 2013; Rammsayer & Altenmüller, 2006; Rammsayer, Buttkus, & Altenmüller, 2012).
 However, research on the audiomotor entrainment of dancers is still in its infancy.
 Typically, dancers may or may not produce movements that synchronize with the overall pulse of the music (Kotz, Ravignani, & Fitch, 2018).
 It is the researcher’s interest to understand the rhythmic perception of dancers in order to make connections between movement, music cognition, and music education.

 Abramson, R. M. (1980).
 Dalcroze-based improvisation.
 Music Educators Journal, 66(2), 62-68.